-Today, we will relax atop our ship as we cruise past hilltop castles along a stunning stretch of the Rhine River.
-This is so special that the Upper Middle Rhine Valley has been designated a UNESCO World Heritage Site.
-Thus, there will be plenty of cameras on the Sun Deck as we pass the dozens of castles and vineyards along its banks.
+This morning was all about hilltop castles along a stunning stretch of the Rhine River.
+It’s so special that the Upper Middle Rhine Valley has been designated a UNESCO World Heritage Site.
+There were plenty of oohs and aahs on the Sun Deck as we passed the dozens of castles and vineyards along its banks.

 Day 13 – Cologne, Germany

 Cologne is Germany’s fourth largest city.
 Our morning walking tour through Old Town passed St. Martin’s Church, the Renaissance city hall and the remnants of an ancient Jewish mikveh (a ritual bathhouse).
 Our tour ended at the Dom, Germany’s largest cathedral and a UNESCO World Heritage Site.
 The rest of the day was free to enjoy Cologne.
 I made sure we went to the Chocolate Museum….

 The Captain’s Farewell Reception was a blast – we had a “Taste of Germany” buffet dinner, complete with live oompah music.
 The crew dressed up in German costumes to give it an especially festive air.

 And being that it was a buffet, the chef made sure to come over to help us figure out which dishes were on our diet.
 (We had mentioned it once, at the beginning of our cruise, and the entire staff never needed to be told again.
 They kept it in mind every time we ordered.)

 After dinner, we joined the optional Prost!
 Tour so we could experience Brauhaus culture and drink Cologne’s famous Kölsch beer.
 We’d done it on our Rhine cruise and it was just as fun this time.

 Day 14 – Kinderdijk, Netherlands